Generics page

 Overview

-- Understand the purpose and basics of generic functions
+- Understand the fundamentals and objectives of generic functions.

 Consider a function that wraps a value in an object: